maxnd/mxMarkEdit/README.md

 The `Edit - Insert link to file` allows to select a file and to insert its path and name in the text preceded by the `file://` heading.
 All the possible spaces are converted with `%20`, so that the file name may be properly recognised as a link.

-The `Edit - Find duplicate words` shows in red all the words of each paragraph, separated by `.`, `?` or `!` followed by `space` or `Return`, that are present twice in the same paragraph or in the previous one, to alert the user to use possibly a synonym; if there’s no selected text, all the document is checked after a confirmation.
-This may take some time.
+The `Edit - Find duplicate words` shows in red all the words of each paragraph that are present twice in the same paragraph or in the previous one, to alert the user to use possibly a synonym.

 The menu item `Edit - Show todo form` opens a form with the list of all the todo items.
 Pressing `Return` or double clicking on one of them selects the corresponding item in the document.
 Click on the headers of the columns of the form sorts the data, initially sorted by deadline.
 The date of the expired items is shown in red.
 The check box at the bottom allows to hide the todo items already done.
 The button `Toggle state` changes the state of the selected todo item from to be done to done, and vice versa.
 The button `Copy` copies into the clipboard the content of the form; the values are separated by tab, so that they may be pasted in the columns of a spreadsheet.
 See below for the shortcuts active on this form.